Wild Turkey Schnitzel

 This is an adaptation of a great chicken breast recipe.
 It involves slicing a boneless wild turkey breast into roughly half pound pieces, about the size and thickness of a chicken breast, each perfect for one serving.
 It is fast, easy, and delicious.

-Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
-Don’t just “breast ’em out” and toss the rest — all those bones and meat are the ticket to great stock!
+Works best with wild birds like turkey, pheasant — or even a big mess of quail.
+PLEASE do not just “breast ’em out” and toss the rest.
+Those bones and meat are a first-class ticket to great stock!